-But a couch doesn’t complete a home without, well, a home.
-So we thought we’d find a few rentals that Would it surprise you, then, to find out that you can actually rent apartments that cost less than a couch?
+A couch doesn’t complete a home without, well, a home.
+So we thought we’d find a few rentals that would surprise you, then, to find out that you can actually rent apartments that cost less than a couch?
 To test this theory, we took one standard couch and compared it to apartments you could lease across Canada.
 This is what we found.

 First, a little bit about the couch